-Dorset Business Angels brings you some of the best Angel Investment Opportunities both locally and nationally to your door.
+Dorset Business Angels brings some of the best Angel Investment Opportunities, both locally and nationally, to your door.

 We are completely engaged with the economic, education and investor communities, both regionally and internationally.
 We are registered with the UK Business Angels Association (UKBAA), engaged with MP's, council leaders, universities, regional banks, financial institutions, professional bodies, other angel networks, entrepreneurs and business networks.
 We are firmly established as the Angel Network for South Central UK.

 - Access to four pitch presentation events each year.

 - Exclusive access to our members' only webpage where we share exclusive UKBAA events, Investor news and information, and additional investment opportunities outside of events.

 - Member news alerts via email.

 - Networking with like-minded High-Net-Worth and Sophisticated Investors.

 - Opportunities to share in funding rounds from previous pitches.